Experiencing Interruptions?

 Director Biography - Neville Elder

-Neville Elder started working as a news photographer in the 1990's in London.
-He moved to New York in 2001, where he continued to freelance as a photographer and writer.
-In 2010 he started to produce and direct music videos and digital content.
-He now teaches film production and makes experimental documentaries.
-Neville has just completed the Integrated Media Arts MFA program, at Hunter College (CUNY) in New York City.
+Neville Elder began his career as a news photographer in London during the 1990s.
+After relocating to New York in 2001, he freelanced as a photographer and writer.
+In 2010, he expanded his creative pursuits to producing and directing music videos and digital content.
+Today, Neville teaches film production at Hunter College in NYC.

 Add Director Biography